The 24 month rule is a regulation introduced by HMRC that attempts to clarify a worker’s right to claim travel and subsistence expenses.

 Turn to ClearSky – start your personal service company today

 At ClearSky, we’re committed to offering contractors expert, best practice advice to manage your finances in the most tax-efficient way possible.

 ClearSky are a founding member of the Freelancer and Contractor Services Association (FCSA), so compliance is a significant part of everything we do.
-We’ve helped over 12,000 talented professionals set up and manage their limited companies over the years.
+We’ve helped many talented professionals set up and manage their limited companies over the years.

 1: REMEMBER: the Permanent/Temporary workplace is on location and not to do with the client